Timeline

 All of our mentors and bootcamp trainers are renowned university professors, each holding a Ph.D. and active appointments at top institutions.
 They bring cutting-edge expertise, real-world insights, and a deep commitment to nurturing the next generation of thinkers and leaders.

-For more information, email our team.
+For more information, editor@young-innovator.org.

 This Global Occupational Health Summit in Tertiary Music Institutions, offered as a Pre-Conference Event to the Performing Arts Medicine Association’s International Symposium in Washington, D.C., brings together scholars and experts to address the pressing need for health promotion, education, research, and professional accountability in higher music education.
 The program highlights the importance of specialized training for healthcare providers, the development of tailored care protocols, and the use of measurable outcomes to meet the unique health challenges musicians face.
 The summit advocates for tertiary music institutions to assume responsibility for safe learning environments and to recognize occupational health as an essential area of knowledge and competency for all musicians.
-Visit them here: OccupationalHealthinMusic.org.
+Visit: OccupationalHealthinMusic.org.